apache/arrow-experiments/data/README.md

 # Apache Arrow Data Experiments

-This subdirectory contains experimental Arrow data whose purpose has not yet become clear but may be useful in the future.
+This directory contains various datasets that are used by the experiments in this repository or intended to be used in future Arrow experiments.
 This currently includes data used to generate compelling examples that is more realistic than generated data or the testing data found in [apache/arrow-testing](http://github.com/apache/arrow-testing).
-This subdirectory is intended as a semi-temporary staging area: eventually, data here should find a permanent home elsewhere or be removed.
+This directory is intended as a semi-temporary staging area; eventually, much of the data here should find a permanent home elsewhere.

 > [!IMPORTANT]
 > Please install and use [Git LFS](https://git-lfs.com) when contributing to this subdirectory.
 Add any new large file extensions to [`.gitattributes`](https://github.com/apache/arrow-experiments/blob/main/.gitattributes).